What is a "rate lock period"?

-When you're promised a "rate lock" from a lender, it means that you are guaranteed to keep a specific interest rate for a certain number of days while you work on the application process.
-This means your interest rate cannot rise while you are going through the application process.
+When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a particular interest rate for a certain number of days for your application process.
+This keeps you from going through your whole application process and learning at the end that your interest rate has gone up.

-Rate lock periods can vary in length, between fifteen to sixty days, with the longer ones usually costing more.
-The lending institution will agree to lock in an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.
+Although there might be a choice of rate lock periods (from 15 to 60 days), the extended ones are generally more expensive.
+A lending institution may agree to lock in an interest rate and points for a longer period, such as 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.

-There are more ways to get a good rate, in addition to going with a shorter rate lock period.
-The larger the down payment, the better your rate will be, as you will be entering the loan with more equity.
-You can pay points to improve your interest rate over the term of the loan, meaning you pay more initially.
-For a lot of people, this is a good option..
+There are more ways to get a reduced rate, besides agreeing to a shorter rate lock period.
+The bigger down payment you can make, the smaller the interest rate will be, as you will be entering the loan with more equity.
+You can pay points to improve your interest rate over the life of the loan, meaning you pay more initially.
+For many people, this makes financial sense..

 Get a New Loan Quote